Shivter14/SysShivt-tools/README.md

 # Welcome to the official SysShivt tools download server.
 ## What is SysShivt tools?

 SysShivt tools is an advanced operating system running in Windows Command Prompt (CMD) using Batch files.
-It started in 30.8.2021, and it still hasn't reached it's full potential, since I (Shivter) am the only one working on it.
+It started in 30.8.2021, and this project is currently *being ended* with the successor being Shivtanium.

-SysShivt tools has a lot of tool, like said in the name.
+SysShivt tools has a lot of tools, like said in the name.
 These tools include:
 ```
 // From 'sstutil.cmd'
 SysShivt tools utility list